 - Understand better how to identify new assets for the organization that provide a return over time

-The Initiative was shaped through the input of expert consultants Susan Brown of the Technical Development Corp.
+The Initiative was shaped through the input of expert consultants Susan Nelson of the Technical Development Corp.
 (TDC) in Boston; Alan Brown of WolfBrown in Detroit; and Shelley Cohn, longtime leader in Arizona arts and culture.
 Organizations participating in the initiative receive technical assistance from TDC and WolfBrown.